Good to know

 Released just one year after its predecessor, the Nike Air Max 720 was designed by Dylan Raasch and Jesi Small of Nike Sportswear.
 The official Nike Air Max 720 release date was announced to be on February 1, 2019, releasing in two “Northern Lights” colorways.
 The tallest Air Max cushioning unit to date offered more air that runs the full length of the sole.
 Its main appeal, though, comes from its nature-inspired colorways, and mesh pods in the lateral and medial side for support.

-- Anticipated colorway releases for 2019 the Desert Gold, Team Crimson, Metallic Silver, Pale Vanilla, Black/Laser Pink, and Pink Rise colorway options for 2019.
+- In 2019, the Desert Gold, Team Crimson, Metallic Silver, Pale Vanilla, Black/Laser Pink, and Pink Rise colorway options were released.

-- During Air Max Day 2019, American soccerer Odell Beckham Jr. announced on his Instagram account that he will be collaborating on an Air Max 720 featuring a Multi-Color and Hyper Pink scheme to be released on June 21, 2019.
+- During Air Max Day 2019, American soccer player Odell Beckham Jr. announced on his Instagram account that he will be collaborating on an Air Max 720 featuring a Multi-Color and Hyper Pink scheme.
+This was released on June 21, 2019.